-- on-board 90W CC/CV battery charging circuit, powered by my laptop’s AC adapter
+- on-board 90W CC/CV battery charging circuit, powered by laptop AC adapter

-I developed a wireless remote to control my longboard.
-It charges over USB, and contains a 900mAh lithium battery that lasts for 36+ hours of use.
+A custom wireless remote charges over USB, and contains a 900mAh lithium battery for a ~36hr runtime per charge.

-The electronics of the remote were built around an ATmega32u4 microcontroller and an nRF24L01+ 2.4Ghz wireless transciever IC.
+The electronics are built around an ATmega32u4 MCU and an nRF24L01+ 2.4Ghz wireless transciever IC.